aws-samples/eks-blueprints-workloads/README.md

 The configuration in the `teams` subdirectories represent the individual teams that are running workloads in our EKS clusters.

 Each `team` subdirectory in turn has environment subdirectories.
 The configuration in those directories are Kubernetes manifests that represent the individual workload that is running for each team and in each environment.
-The `team-spock` implements the CDK EKS Blueprints pattern [GitOps based Multi-cluster add-on and Apps Management using Crossplane and ArgoCD](https://github.com/aws-samples/cdk-eks-blueprints-patterns/blob/main/docs/patterns/crossplane-argocd-gitops.md)

 **NOTE** Some team environment directories may contain additional `yaml` files such as an `ingress.yaml`